Foot Care Advice for People With Diabetes

 Q. What is actually happening when you lose sensation in your feet?

 Neuropathy describes the loss of sensation that arises from nerve damage.
 Over time, diabetes leads to what’s called a “loss of protective sensation,” or LOPS and because it occurs so slowly, many people don’t notice it.
-According to the National Diabetes Clearing House, about 60 to 70 percent of people with diabetes have some form of neuropathy, which can occur in other organ systems, not just the feet.
+According to the National Institute of Neurological Disorders and Stroke, about 60 to 70 percent of people with diabetes have some form of neuropathy, which can occur in other organ systems, not just the feet.
+(Here are the best shoes for neuropathy.)

 Q. How can I protect myself from nerve damage?

 Neuropathies are the result of several factors, the largest being exposure to high blood glucose levels.
-Keeping blood sugar levels low is the best protection against nerve damage in a diabetic person.
+Keeping blood sugar levels low is the best protection against nerve damage in people with diabetes.
 “There is some compelling emerging evidence that controlling high lipid levels may reduce the progression of neuropathy, too,” says Dr. Armstrong.

-If you have neuropathy or symptoms of vascular disease you should leave toenail clipping to your podiatrist.
+If you have neuropathy or symptoms of vascular disease, you should leave clipping your diabetic toenails to your podiatrist.
 If you are cutting your own toenails, cut straight across the top of the toenail, leaving part of the whiter nail plate, advises Dr. Schwartz who adds, “If you are unable to feel a cut, or don’t have the blood supply required to heal a cut, you likely shouldn’t be cutting your own toenails.”

 - Know the dangers of going barefoot.
-If you’ve lost protective sensation in your feet you’re better off keeping them in shoes — even when you’re indoors.
-“Unfortunately,” Dr. Armstrong says, “up to 85% of steps are taken in and around the home– and most of those are taken barefoot.”
-Keep doctor-approved shoes in several places throughout your home.
-Love your flip flops?
-See a list of which earned a seal of acceptance from a panel of podiatric physicians.
+If you’ve lost protective sensation in your feet you’re better off keeping them in shoes—even when you’re indoors.
+“Unfortunately,” Dr. Armstrong says, “up to 85 percent of steps are taken in and around the home—and most of those are taken barefoot.”
+Keep doctor-approved slippers or shoes in several places throughout your home.
+(Here are the best diabetic shoes for women.)

 - Work with your endocrinologist to regulate your blood glucose levels.
-Checking your levels at home as instructed will help you to make better choices throughout the day.
-Learn more about why blood sugar matters.
+Checking your blood sugar levels at home as instructed will help you to make better choices throughout the day.
+(Here’s how to maintain healthy blood sugar levels.)

 - Before you slip your foot into a shoe, check inside for foreign objects.
-It is a scary reality, but more than a few patients have needed to undergo an amputation brought on by ulcerations from items inside foot wear.
+It is a scary reality, but more than a few patients have needed to undergo an amputation brought on by ulcerations from items inside footwear.
+(Here’s what you need to know about diabetic blisters.)

 - Slip on some white socks.
 An open sore on the foot may be easier to spot when you see drainage on the sock, suggests Dr. Schwartz.